Breaking the Mould Group Blog

 19. Transportation to and from work for severely disabled employees.

-20. Housing is provided by a religious organization for clergy members.
+20. A religious organization provides housing for clergy members.

 21. Medical screening programs are available to all employees who might benefit.